1Hyena/ericherstu/web/content.md

 ### Sohni ######################################################################

-"Sohni: Second Visit to the Underworld", based on a chapter of the Estonian national epic "Kalevipoeg", uses traditional adventure gaming elements to offer a simplified yet still engaging artistic experience.
+_Sohni: Second Visit to the Underworld_, based on a chapter of the Estonian national epic "Kalevipoeg", uses traditional adventure gaming elements to offer a simplified yet still engaging artistic experience.
 The player guides the protagonist Sohni through gloomy forests, murky bogs and eerie caves, where